apras25/second_demo/README.md

 # second_demo
-this is the second demo repository
+# This is the second demo repository
+   by-Aprajita